Mindfulness meditation techniques for beginners are a good start for new people who want to explore the world of mindfulness for inner peace.

 Conclusion

-To recap, we explored several fundamental practices such as focusing on the breath, body scan, and mindful observation of thoughts and emotions.
+Key practices include focusing on the breath, body scan, and observing thoughts and emotions.

 References: